Skip to content

 Scientists use inductive reasoning to develop models based on this data.
 They carefully study the data, looking for signs of order, especially patterns that can be stated as scientific laws.
 Deductive reasoning plays a role in using developed models to make predictions and to discern further causal relationships.
 Scientific theories provide a coherent system of principles that explain stated laws and can be used to make further predictions, which ideally can be empirically tested.
 A good theory is supported by consistent and properly analyzed data from replicable experiments.

 That modern science does not yield absolute certainty should not bother us.
 The methods of modern science are actually not that different from how we commonly approach knowing things in everyday life.
 A typical person gradually comes to a better understanding of various human matters through reflecting on the data of his or her experience.
 The speculative exercise of deducing truths from givens does have its place; but this type of reasoning is often integrated with a more inductive approach, especially when making practical judgments.
-To make a prudent judgment in a particular situation one needs to consider a broad range of factors, converging probabilities based on experience as well as sound moral principles.
+To make a prudent judgment in a particular situation one needs to consider a broad range of factors: converging probabilities based on experience as well as sound moral principles.

-The best thinking in science involves coming to a comprehensive understanding of where theories and laws come from so as to accurately assess their explanatory power and limitations.
-Scientific thinking, as in human reasoning broadly considered, consists in evaluating the evidence for certain claims and how this evidence holds up under careful scrutiny.
+Scientific thinking, or human reasoning broadly considered, consists in evaluating the evidence for certain claims and how this evidence holds up under careful scrutiny.
 For scientists, this necessarily requires some familiarity with experimental design, data collection, statistics and all the analysis that supports correlating different factors.
 Admittedly some of this knowledge is specialized and can be somewhat technical.
-But equally important is a grounded understanding of the history of how thinkers have gathered and interpreted evidence, and how subsequent thinkers have advanced our understanding through further analysis based on new evidence and expanded conceptual frameworks.
+But equally important is a grounded understanding of the history of how thinkers have gathered and interpreted evidence, and how subsequent thinkers have advanced our understanding based on new evidence and expanded conceptual frameworks.
 This story of science is accessible to those with limited technical expertise.
-It can be presented to students in an age-appropriate way, with varying levels of sophistication.

 Science education should proceed in a manner that supports scientific thinking.
 A good place to start envisioning what such an education looks like is the scientific method.
-The scientific method proceeds by first making observations and gathering data, then organizing this information into laws and finally seeking causal explanations stated as theories; deductive hypotheses tested by experiment then have their role, but the process of theory-formation cannot be neglected.
-Correspondingly, science education should begin with fostering an encounter with the real world.
-From this starting point, students go through the reasoning process that leads to laws and theories.
-This dynamic plays out differently for different ages of students.
+The scientific method proceeds by first making observations and gathering data, then organizing this information into laws and finally seeking causal explanations stated as theories.
+Deductive hypotheses tested by experiment then have their role, but the process of theory-formation cannot be neglected.

 Young children

 Young children need to spend time observing and interacting with nature and simple machines.
 While much of this should take place at home, a good school can foster projects and activities that help.
 Whether at home or at school, young children should be taking walks through fields and forests.
 They should go on creeking expeditions.
 They should keep a nature journal where they draw and record what they observe.
-They should be given simple tools – like hammers, saws and screwdrivers – and encouraged to build things, from book shelves to tree forts.
+They should be given simple tools—like hammers, saws, and screwdrivers—and encouraged to build things from book shelves to tree forts.
 They could split wood using axes and wedges.
 These sorts of things give them the experiential basis for later scientific learning about plants, animals, the environment, materials, friction, pressure and torque.

 An ideal science classroom for young students would be part workshop, part habitat for plants and animals and part laboratory.
 Students could make things such as rope, cloth, dyes, lye, bows and arrows, jerky, glue and soap.
 They could move heavy things using levers, rollers, inclined planes, and pulleys.
 They could take apart and reassemble a bicycle.
-They could care for animals, raise chickens, study rocks (flint, obsidian, sandstone, limestone, salts, pigments; igneous (volcanic), sedimentary and metamorphic rock) and plant a garden (first inside then outside in the spring).
-And a good introduction to the use of laboratory equipment could be weighing a beaker of water and a sample of salt both before dissolving the salt and after doing so.
+They could care for animals, raise chickens, study rocks (flint, obsidian, sandstone, limestone, salts, pigments; igneous, sedimentary and metamorphic rock) and plant a garden (first inside then outside in the spring).
+And a good introduction to the use of laboratory equipment could be weighing a beaker of water and a sample of salt first before dissolving the salt and then after doing so.

-The experience of interacting with the real world gradually leads students to recognize patterns.
-The human desire to understand and order knowledge of reality leads, especially as the child ages, to middle school students open to learning about laws and theories.
 Hands-on projects are still important, especially when these projects are designed for scientific discovery.
 A middle school student could design and build a machine to measure the relationship between gas pressure and volume.
 As a gas is compressed it makes sense that it pushes back with increasing pressure.
 If a device is well crafted it may be possible to gather measurements that can be analyzed to derive Boyle’s Law (P1V1=P2V2).

 As students get older they are better able to learn in a traditional classroom setting.
-This need not mean that experiential knowledge of the real world is necessarily downplayed, replaced by formal academic instruction.
-Not every encounter with the real world needs to be a hands-on experience.
+This need not mean that experiential knowledge of the real world is downplayed, nor replaced by formal academic instruction.
+But not every encounter with the real world needs to be a hands-on experience.
 Especially as the child matures, it is appropriate to learn about real world phenomena through topical units.
-Students could study about the challenges mountain climbers face at high elevations: changing boiling temperatures of water, becoming increasingly more difficult to breathe and the need to carry extra oxygen.
-A teacher could capture student interest by giving a brief history of the attempts to summit Mt.
-Everest.
+Students could study about the challenges mountain climbers face at high elevations: changing boiling temperatures of water, becoming increasingly more difficult to breathe, and the need to carry extra oxygen.
+A teacher could capture student interest by giving a brief history of the attempts to summit Mount Everest.
 On the topic of pressure, students could also learn about submarines and deep-sea exploration.
 A history of the use of projectiles in warfare from catapults to cannons to rockets would provide ample fodder for understanding such things as Newtonian physics and the chemistry of rocket fuel combustion.
 On the topic of combustion, students could learn how most fires, including a campfire and a stovetop gas fire, involve the reaction of a hydrocarbon fuel with the oxygen in the air, yielding carbon dioxide and water as well as releasing heat energy.
 Knowledge of the Manhattan Project could only help students better understand relativity and particle physics.

 Teaching the history of scientific discovery should have a privileged place in science education, especially from the middle school years on.
 As already noted, there is significant educative value in teaching where scientific laws and theories come from.
 Students who understand the history of this thinking are better able to think scientifically themselves.
-Good teachers will not merely teach the history of science as an academic exercise consisting primarily of dates and events.
+Good teachers will not teach the history of science as a mere academic exercise consisting primarily of dates and events.
 They will tell the story of scientific discovery by explaining the evidence that scientists were grappling with and encouraging the students to think through the process whereby conclusions were reached.
 The best teachers will provide students with the experience of “standing alongside” famous scientists from history as they thought through evidence in a new way, as horizons of understanding expanded.
 Rather than simply presenting a chemistry class with the periodic table in its current form, a teacher could recreate the challenge Dmitri Mendeleev and others faced as they attempted to better understand the patterns displayed by the known elements.
-A student who understands the questions which the periodic table answers will be better prepared to understand and use this helpful scientific model.
+A student who understands the questions that the periodic table answers will be better prepared to understand and to use this helpful scientific model.

-Older students
+Older Students

-The historical approach to learning science should continue in high school and even beyond.
-Scientific knowledge is almost always better learned when someone understands the context in which it was developed.
 Even so, older students are ready for a deeper dive into theory.
-And they are ready to begin grappling more with the analytical and mathematical side of scientific problem solving.
+They are ready to begin grappling more with the analytical and mathematical side of scientific problem solving.
 Many high school and undergraduate college textbooks do a good job helping students learn how to solve complex problems, especially through providing helpful practice exercises.
-Both calculus and statistics are important tools that those interested in focusing their studies in the sciences will need to learn, along with technical knowledge of experimental design and such things as the difference between correlations and causes.
+Both calculus and statistics are important tools that those interested in studying the sciences must learn, along with technical knowledge of experimental design and such things as the difference between correlations and causes.

-Moving forward
+Moving Forward

 Modern science is all about understanding the order in the natural world.
 It proceeds from observations of natural phenomena to models with varying degrees of explanatory power.
 Broadly speaking, this way of thinking is very much a human way of thinking.
 It is not that different from the way people make judgments on a daily basis.
 It is possible to teach modern science in a way that is informed both by what science is and by how we learn.
 The good news is that these two objectives match harmoniously: to approach reality with a scientific mindset is to approach reality in a very human way.

 We have argued that this means that science education, both the curriculum used and the teaching of that curriculum, should begin with phenomena and proceed to theory.
-When scientific theory is presented as fundamental, in the sense of both what comes first and as the given from which we start, we do a disservice to students and also violence to scientific knowledge and its advancement.
 Students must be treated as rational agents capable of evaluating evidence for themselves, capable of being sovereign knowers.
 Students need to learn first about the real world, both through directly experiencing real things and through learning the exciting human story of science.
 For younger students, with less capacity for abstract thinking, this means lots of hands-on experiences and a training in observing and recording observations.
 For older students this means learning the theory “alongside” the scientists who originally followed the evidence.
-This admittedly means rethinking several aspects of science education and developing new curriculum materials informed by this vision.
-But what is at stake is nothing less than promoting scientific thinking in the next generation of scientists.
-If we fail in this task we risk stagnation: those who have the ability to develop into the thinkers who will advance knowledge for the benefit of society will instead be trained to be merely competent technicians.

 The Heights seeks to launch a collaborative effort to improve science education.
-We seek this for ourselves and our own science offerings, for other schools in the liberal arts tradition, and for STEM focused schools.
+We seek this for ourselves and our own science offerings, for other schools in the liberal arts tradition, and for STEM-focused schools.
 To learn more about this initiative, please click here or contact Michael Moynihan, project coordinator, at mmoynihan@heights.edu.

 [1] Thomas Aquinas, Summa Theologica, 2nd, rev. ed., trans.
 Fathers of the English Dominican Province (1920; New Advent, 2008): I, Q1, article 2.